vhfsantos/CURE/README.md

 ## Curing based on the internal UCE regions

 In the **UCERegion** strategy (Freitas et al. 2021), **CURE** performs the curing process based on the internal regions of each UCE (right flank, core, and left flank).
-It runs SWSC-EN ([Tagliacollo & Lanfear 2018](https://academic.oup.com/mbe/article-abstract/35/7/1798/4969532)) in parallel to speed up the process, and creates charsets considering the left flank, core, and right flank as different partitions for each locus in the dataset.
+It runs SWSC-EN ([Tagliacollo & Lanfear 2018](https://academic.oup.com/mbe/article-abstract/35/7/1798/4969532)) in parallel to speed up the process and creates charsets considering the left flank, core, and right flank as different partitions for each locus in the dataset.

 # Installation